zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all telephones by accessing a route described below.
+The admin can visualize all telephones by accessing the route below.

 Route: *`GET "/api/v1/manager/company-profile-telephones"`*

 # Admin Company Profile Address

-When logged in, the admin can access information about his address, it allows him to create, update and show them.
+When logged in, the admin can access information about his address.
+This access allows him to create, update and show them.

 ## Create